TaashaTechnologies/Angular-5/README.md

-# Angular 5 with dashboard and contact page
+# Angular 5 DEMO

-The project is an Angular 5 starter project that has the npm modules, configuration, scripts and folders and routing in place to make getting started with an Angular project easy!
+This project is an Angular 5 Demo that has the npm modules, configuration, scripts and folders and routing in place to help getting started with an Angular project easier!

-Here's what is in the project:
+Here's what is in the Demo:

-* Angular scripts and TypeScript configuration are ready to go
+* Angular scripts and TypeScript configuration are ready to be used.
 * A simple app component
 * Bootstrap for CSS